-According to the survey of households, Colorado’s seasonally adjusted unemployment rate decreased to 6.4 percent in September from 6.7 percent in August.
-During the same period, the national unemployment rate declined half of a percentage point to 7.9 percent.
+According to the survey of households, Colorado’s seasonally adjusted unemployment rate fell three-tenths of a percentage point in September to 5.6 percent.
+The national unemployment rate declined by four-tenths of a percentage point to 4.8 percent.

 Other highlights from the household survey:

-- The number of individuals employed in Colorado increased by 63,400 in September to 2,945,400, which represents 63.6 percent of the state’s 16+ population.
-While Colorado’s employment-to-population ratio continues to improve since April, when it was 58.3 percent, it still falls well below the February level of 67.7 percent.
+- The number of individuals employed in Colorado grew by 9,300 in September to 3,013,500, which represents 64.3 percent of the state’s 16+ population.
+Colorado has one of the highest employment-to-population ratios in the nation, ranking 7th in August.

 Establishment survey data

-Employers in Colorado added 13,400 nonfarm payroll jobs from August to September for a total of 2,665,200 jobs, according to the survey of business establishments.
-Private sector payroll jobs increased by 20,800 and government declined by 7,400.
-Since May, Colorado has gained back 194,100 of the 342,300 nonfarm payroll jobs lost between February and April.
-That translates to a job recovery rate of 56.7 percent, which exceeds the U.S. rate of 51.5 percent.
+Employers in Colorado added 5,100 nonfarm payroll jobs from August to September for a total of 2,741,100 jobs, according to the survey of business establishments.
+Private sector payroll jobs increased 8,400 and government shed 3,300 jobs.
+Over the past 17 months, Colorado has gained back 297,900 of the 375,800 nonfarm payroll jobs lost between February and April of last year.
+That translates to a job recovery rate of 79.3 percent, which exceeds the U.S. rate of 77.8 percent.

 Other highlights from the establishment survey:

-- August estimates were revised up to 2,651,800, and the over the month change from July to August was a gain of 39,100 rather than the originally estimated increase of 36,900 (monthly revisions are based on additional responses from businesses and government agencies since the last published estimates).
+- August estimates were revised down to 2,736,000, and the over the month change from July to August was a gain of 5,000 rather than the originally estimated increase of 5,600 (monthly revisions are based on additional responses from businesses and government agencies since the last published estimates).

-- Over the year, the average workweek for all Colorado employees on private nonfarm payrolls decreased from 34.1 to 32.8 hours, while average hourly earnings rose from $30.79 to $31.10, over a dollar and sixty cents more than the national average hourly earnings of $29.47.
+- Over the year, the average workweek for all Colorado employees on private nonfarm payrolls increased from 32.9 to 33.5 hours, while average hourly earnings increased from $31.02 to $32.46, a dollar and sixty-one cents more than the national average hourly earnings of $30.85.

 All Colorado estimates from the establishment and household surveys, including greater geographic detail, are available at: http://www.colmigateway.com.
 Estimates for all states and the nation are available at: http://www.bls.gov.

-This release provides information on industry employment and labor force statistics for September 2020, the most current estimates available from the Colorado Department of Labor and Employment.
+This release provides information on industry employment and labor force statistics for September 2021, the most current estimates available from the Colorado Department of Labor and Employment.
 The reference period for the establishment and household surveys was the pay period or week that includes the 12th of the month.
-Therefore, this release provides an estimate of Colorado’s employment situation during a continuation of the Governor’s Safer at Home order, which resulted in a return to work for more Coloradans.
-For Colorado unemployment insurance claims activity and related statistics, visit www.colmigateway.com.
-For information regarding impacts to Bureau of Labor Statistics data collection and processing during the pandemic, go to www.bls.gov/bls/bls-covid-19-questions-and-answers.htm
+Therefore, this release provides an estimate of Colorado’s employment situation as vaccination rates among the adult population continued to increase and pandemic-related restrictions were relaxed for businesses across the state.
+Additionally, the September reference week overlaps a period in which COVID-19 case rates for Colorado and the nation remained elevated due to the Delta variant.
+For information on Colorado unemployment insurance claims activity and related statistics, visit www.colmigateway.com.
+For information regarding impacts to Bureau of Labor Statistics data collection and processing during the pandemic, go to www.bls.gov/bls/bls-covid-19-questions-and-answers.htm.